Please ensure Javascript is enabled for purposes of website accessibility Dr. Kwame Owusu-Daaku | Faculty | University of West Florida

 Biography

 Kwame N. Owusu-Daaku, an Associate Professor, is a qualitative researcher with interests in human geography, urban planning, and international development.
 He teaches courses related to human geography, environmental management and planning, and sustainability and is also interested in community engagement, and civic scholarship.
-His current research interests include climate change adaptation and resilience, brownfield redevelopment, international development, STEM education, and the social aspects of biophysical science.
+His current research interests include community resilience, brownfield redevelopment, international development, STEM education, and the social aspects of biophysical science.

-Kwame has been awarded external funding from the Robert Noyce Teacher Scholarship Program of the National Science Foundation, the Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine, and the Interdisciplinary Research Leaders Program of the Robert Wood Johnson Foundation.
+Kwame has been awarded external funding from the Robert Noyce Teacher Scholarship Program of the National Science Foundation, and the Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine.

 Degrees & Institutions